gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    The Cipher suites negotiated in the Key-Management DTLS Connection SHALL only include those supported by the DTLS Chunk.
-The DTLS Chunk is expected to have an API capability to determine the Cipher Suit Capabilities, see Abstract API in Section 10.1 of
+The DTLS Chunk is expected to have an API capability to determine the Cipher Suit Capabilities, see Abstract API in Section 10 of
-   {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+   {{I-D.draft-ietf-tsvwg-sctp-dtls-chunk}}.

 ### Authentication and Policy Decisions